tylerbwong/Pokebase/README.md

 ![Pokébase](/screens/showcase.png)

-This Android application uses a SQLite database to store and query information about all 721 Pokémon.
-You are able to view information about each Pokémon as well as create teams with Pokémon of various levels and movesets.
+This Android application uses a SQLite database to store and query information about the Pokémon world, including all 721 Pokémon.
+You are able to view information as well as create teams with Pokémon of various levels and movesets.

 ## Requirements

 Requires Android 5.0 (Lollipop) or higher.

+## Install

+Visit the [releases](https://github.com/tylerbwong/Pokebase-SQLite/releases) page to download and install the latest APK!

 ## Description